XeroAPI/xero-netstandard-oauth2-app/README.md

 Xero token is stored in a JSON file in the root of the project "./xerotoken.json".
 The app serialise and deserialise with the static class functions in /Utilities/TokenUtilities.cs.
 Most controllers will get and refresh token before calling API methods.

 ## Cross Site Forgery Attack Example
-For demonstrating OAuth 2.0 [CSFR](https://auth0.com/docs/protocols/state-parameters]implementation), two static methods were created to handle local storage of current state (state.json): TokenUtilities.StoreState(string state) and TokenUtilities.GetCurrentState().
+For demonstrating OAuth 2.0 [CSFR](https://auth0.com/docs/protocols/state-parameters) implementation, two static methods were created to handle local storage of current state (state.json): TokenUtilities.StoreState(string state) and TokenUtilities.GetCurrentState().

 In AuthenticationController, on construction it generates a random GUID string as state.
 The Index() will store the state to state.json, then be retrieved on Callback().
 If state does not match, the controller returns a warning "Cross site forgery attack detected!" instead of carrying forward the token request flow.